posativ/acrylamid/README.md

     └── index.html

-You may need to set index.xml as index-page in your webserver's configuration to get rss and atom feeds in http://domain.org/atom/ or /rss/ .
+You may need to set index.xml as index-page in your webserver's configuration to get rss and atom feeds in _http://example.org/atom/_ or _/rss/_ .

 Extensions
 ----------

-### builtin

 - **syndication**: produces valid atom and rss feeds
 - **summarize**: summarizes posts to 200 words in pagination